-to be placed in the Ursuline Chapel, to the memory of this brave but unfortunate soldier, whose skull, by the way, was dug up ten or twelve years ago, and placed in a glass case, where the curious in relics may see it by applying to the Chaplain of the Convent.
+to be placed in the Ursuline Chapel, to the memory of this brave but unfortunate soldier, whose skull, by the way, was dug up ten or twelve years ago, and placed in a glass case, where the curious in relics may see it by applying to the Chaplain of the convent.

-Lord Dalhousie, in 1827, raised an Obelisk in the Governor's Garden, which is very conspicuously situated under the Citadel, and not far from the site of the residence of the Governors General of New France, and of their successors the English Governors-in-Chief of Canada, to both the victor and the vanquished.
-It bears this neat inscription:
+Lord Dalhousie, in 1827, raised an Obelisk in the Governor's Garden, which is very conspicuously situated under the Citadel, and not far from the site of the residence of the Governors General of New France, and of their successors, the English Governors-in-Chief of Canada, to both the victor and the vanquished.
+It bears this inscription:

-Mortem. virtus. communem.
-Famam.
-Historia.
-Monumentum.
-Posteritas.
-Dedit.
+MORTEM.
+VIRTUS.
+COMMUNEM.

+FAMAM.
+HISTORIA.

+MONUMENTUM.
+POSTERITAS.

+DEDIT.

-and the reader, who understands the Latin tongue, is further informed by the following additional inscription, that this Monument in honor of these illustrious men-Wolfe and Montcalm-was erected by George, Earl of Dalhousie, Captain General of British North America, on the 15th November, 1827, during the Reign of George IV.:-
+and the reader who understands the Latin tongue is further informed by the following additional inscription, that this monument in honor of these illustrious men-Wolfe and Montcalm-was erected by George Earl of Dalhousie, Captain General of British North America, on the 15th November, 1827, during the Reign of George IV:-

-Hujusce
+HUJUSCE

-MONUMENTI IN VIRORUM ILLUSTRIUM, WOLFE ET MONTCALM,
+MONUMENTI IN VIRORUM ILLUSTRIUM,

+WOLFE ET MONTCALM,

-Fundamentum, P. C.
+FUNDAMENTUM, P. C.

-Georgius Comes de Dalhousie; In Septentrionalis Americæ partibus

-Summam rerum administrans;

-Opus per multos annos prætermissum, Quid duci egregio conventius?
+GEORGIUS COMES DE DALHOUSIE;

+IN SEPTENTRIONALIS AMERICÆ PARTIBUS

+SUMMAM RERUM ADMINISTRANS;

+OPUS PER MULTOS ANNOS PRAETERMISSUM,

+QUID DUCI EGREGIO CONVENTIUS?

-AUCTORITATE PROMOVENS, EXEMPLO STIMULANS,
+AUCTORITATE PROMOVENS, EXEMPLO STIMULANS

 MUNIFICENTIA FOVENS

 DIE NOVEMBRIS XV.

-A. D. MDCCCXXVII,
+A. D. MDCCCXXVII.,

-Georgio IV.
-Britanniarum Rege.
+GEORGIO IV.
+BRITANNIARUM REGE.

-The remains of Wolfe were conveyed to England in the Royal William, an 84 gun ship; and were buried there in a vault, in the Parish Church of Greenwich, where his mother, Henrietta, who did not die until 1765, lies, and also the remains of his father, the Honorable Lieutenant General Edward Wolfe, who, at the age of 74, had died only in the previous spring-March, 1759.
+The remains of Wolfe were conveyed to England in the Royal William, an 84 gun ship; and were buried there in a vault, in the parish Church of Greenwich, where his mother, Henrietta, who did not die until 1765, lies, and also the remains of his father, the Honorable Lieutenant-General Edward Wolfe, who, at the age of 74, had died only in the previous spring March, 1759.

-When Quebec fell, "America rang with exulta"tion; the hills glared with bonfires; legislatures, "the pulpit, the press echoed the general joy; "provinces and families gave thanks to God.
-Eng"land too, which had shared the despondency of "Wolfe, triumphed at his victory, and wept for his "death.
-Joy, grief, curiosity, amazement, were "on every countenance."
+When Quebec fell, "America rang with exultation; the hills glared with bonfires; legislatures, the pulpit, the press echoed the general joy; provinces and families gave thanks to God.
+England too, which had shared the despondency of Wolfe, triumphed at his victory, and wept for his death.
+Joy, grief, curiosity, amazement, were on every countenance."\

-^{} Bancroft's History of the United States.
+\ Bancroft's History of the United States.

-Chapter III.
+CHAPTER III.

-The Capitulation-The Cession to Great Britain-The Quebec Act-The American Revolution-Montgomery's Invasion-General Arnold-Arnold's character-The Expedition through the Wilderness-The Order of March-A fatiguing Journey-The Flag-staff Mountain-Sickness of the Troops-Encampment on Lake Megantic-Descent of the Chaudière-Washington's Manifesto-Arrival at Point Levy-Crossing of the River-Arnold on Plains of Abraham-Arrival of Montgomery-The Siege-British Forces in Quebec-The Assault-Skirmish at Près-de-Ville-Fall of Montgomery-Arnold's Attack-Sortie of the Garrison-Loss of the Americans-A Disinterment-Remarks on the Invasion-1812.
+The Capitulation-The Cession to Great Britain-The Quebec Act-The American Revolution-Montgomery's Invasion-General Arnold-Arnold's Character-The expedition through the wilderness-A fatiguing journey-The Flag-staff Mountain-Sickness of the troops-Encampment on Lake Megantic-Descent of the Chaudière-Washington's Manilesto-Arrival at Point Levi-Crossing of the river-Arnold on the plains of Abraham-Arrival of Montgomery-The Siege-British Forces in Quebec-The assault skirmish at Près-de-Ville-Fall of Montgomery-Arnold's attack-Sortie of the Garrison-Loss of the Americans-A disinterment-Remarks on the Invasion-1812.

-By the Capitulation, which suffered the Garrison of Quebec to march out with the honors of war, the inhabitants of the country were permitted the free exercise of their religion; and, afterwards, in 1774, the Roman Catholic Church establishment was recognized; and disputes concerning landed and real property were to be settled by the Coutume de Paris.
+By the capitulation, which suffered the Garrison of Quebec to march out with honors of war, the inhabitants of the country were permitted the free exercise of their religion; and afterwards in 1774, the Roman Catholic Church establishment was recognized; and disputes concerning landed and real property were to be settled by the Coutume de Paris.
 In criminal cases only was the Law of England to apply.